mslusarz/csv-nix-tools/README.md

 - i18n

 # TODO (low level)
+- rpn: implement tostring_base2
+- rpn: substring should start from 1, to match sql's substr
-- sqlite: load /etc/passwd, /etc/group, /proc/mounts, /sys/devices, ps, netstat or any other tool output (ls)
+- sql/sqlite: load /etc/passwd, /etc/group, /proc/mounts, /sys/devices, ps, netstat or any other tool output (ls)
 - tool for header ops (add/remove/change/detect types)
 - switch to deal with new lines in shell-compatible way (see what coreutils' ls does)